Skip to content

 Chancellor cuts VAT on insulation, heat pumps and solar panels

-The Treasury clarified that this 0% VAT applies both to the materials used and the cost of installation – but may not apply to insulation materials a householder can go and buy themselves.
+The Treasury clarified at the time that the 0% VAT rate applies to both materials and the cost of installation – but may not apply to DIY purchases of insulation by householders.

 “If that’s all he’s doing on energy – it is limited and won’t impact the majority of households who will see a likely £1,300 average increase in year-on-year bills by October.